Published: 11/09/2018 By Jayne Beard AssociatesWe are proud to be supporting Gas Safety Week 2018, taking place 17th – 23rd September.

 Gas Safety Week is an annual safety week to raise awareness of gas safety and the importance of taking care of your gas appliances.
 It is co-ordinated by Gas Safe Register, the official list of gas engineers who are legally allowed to work on gas.

 Badly fitted and poorly serviced gas appliances can cause gas leaks, fires, explosions and carbon monoxide poisoning.
 Every year thousands of people across the UK are diagnosed with carbon monoxide poisoning.
-It is a highly poisonous gas.
-You can’t see it, taste it or smell it, but it can kill quickly with no warning.
+It is a highly poisonous gas that can kill quickly with no warning, as you cannot see it, taste it or smell it.

 Landlords are legally responsible for the safety of their tenants.
 Landlords should make sure maintenance and annual safety checks on gas appliances are carried out by a Gas Safe registered engineer.